How To Make Millet Flakes Granola Bars?

 - Powdered Gula Melaka ¼ cup Use coconut sugar or brown sugar as a substitute

-- Gula Melaka syrup 2 tbsp Use maple syrup or date syrup or molasses as substitute. ( Blackstrap molasses not recommended)
+- Gula Melaka syrup 2 tablespoon Use maple syrup or date syrup or molasses as substitute. ( Blackstrap molasses not recommended)

 - Sea salt a pinch